xuankimtran/docs-1/pages/katalon-studio/docs/how-to-test-different-locales-with-desired-capabilities.md

   1. Remote Server URL: `http://localhost:port/wd/hub` - the URL to the Remote server.
   2. Remote Server Type: Choose **Selenium**.
   3. Click **Add** on the command toolbar as the following command.
-  - **goog:chromeOptions**: Support passing the ChromeOptions object into the ChromeDriver constructor
+  - **goog:chromeOptions**: Support passing the ChromeOptions object into the ChromeDriver constructor.
   - **Dictionary**: the data type permits you to input a collection of keys and values.
-You can learm more about this here: [data type](https://docs.katalon.com/katalon-studio/docs/value-types.html)
+You can learm more about this here: [data type](https://docs.katalon.com/katalon-studio/docs/value-types.html).

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/how-to-guides/tests-different-browser-locales-with-DC/chromeoptions.png" width=70% alt="Set value for custom Desired Capabilities">